reichsmarc/dsp/02-editors.md

 What graphical editor will you use?
 How did you make your decision?
 What are some interesting features of your editor?
 What are some useful keyboard shortcuts for your editor?
 How do you customize your editor?

 >> I will also be using Vim as my graphical editor.
-I have customized it to set
+I decided to use Vim for
+>> both to save time, given the steeper learning curve vs. other editors.
+It
+>> is fully customizable and allows split windows which are both interesting.
->> the textwidth and tab/shift widths.
-I am experimenting with different
+>> I have customized it to set the textwidth and tab/shift widths.
+I am
->> colorschemes but have not been able to get Github schemes to work, so I set
+>> experimenting with different colorschemes but have not been able to get
->> it to the default 'morning' in the dotfile.
-Some useful shortcuts are :w +
+>> Github schemes to work, so I set it to the default 'morning' in the dotfile.
->> ENTER to save, :q to exit, i to enter INSERT mode, ESC to return to COMMAND
+>> Some useful shortcuts are :w + ENTER to save, :q to exit, i to enter INSERT
->> mode, v to enter VISUAL mode, gg to go to the start of a file, G to go to
+>> mode, ESC to return to COMMAND mode, v to enter VISUAL mode, gg to go to
->> the end of a file, w to move forward a word, and b to move back a word.
+>> the start of a file, G to go to the end of a file, w to move forward a word,
+>> and b to move back a word.